pallotron/pvmlab/README.md

 # Go QEMU Provisioning Lab for macOS

 This project provides a command-line tool, `pvmlab`, to automate the setup of a simple virtual provisioning lab on macOS.
-It uses QEMU, `socket_vmnet`, and `cloud-init` to create and manage a two-VM environment.
+It uses `QEMU`, `socket_vmnet`, `cloud-init`, and `Docker` to create and manage a two-VM environment.

 All generated artifacts (VM disks, ISOs, logs, etc.) are stored neatly in `~/.provisioning-vm-lab/`, keeping the project repository clean.